 Want to learn how to grow several varieties of fruit on one tree?
 Or how to take an unproductive tree or one with tasteless fruit and make it more interesting and productive?
 Let local fruit growers show you how to graft and turn a plain plant into something special.

-What: Fruit tree grafting demonstrations, Q&A, and hands-on grafting practice, followed by a scion exchange (where we swap cuttings of know varieties of fruits)
+What: Fruit tree grafting demonstrations, Q&A, and hands-on grafting practice, followed by a scion exchange (where we swap cuttings of known varieties of fruits)

 When: Saturday, February 01, 2020; 9:30 am – 11:30 am